sleepyRecluse/Tron-py/README.md

 # Tron-py

+## Description

-Python implementation of the fictional game Tron from the 1982 movie
+A python implementation of the fictional game Tron.
+Based on both the 1982 movie "Tron" and the 2010 sequel "Tron: Legacy".